sonic-net/SONiC/doc/smart-switch/smart-switch-database-architecture/smart-switch-database-design.md

 }
 ```

 Within the NPU, the management of DPU overlay databases involves specific configurations.
 Each DPU overlay database instance is bound to the IP address of the midplane bridge (169.254.200.254 by default).
-The TCP port assignment follows a predictable pattern, with each DPU ID associated with a unique port (6380 + DPU ID).
-Additionally, the Unix domain socket path is structured as /var/run/redisdpu{DPU_ID}.
+The TCP port assignment follows a predictable pattern, with each DPU ID associated with a unique port (6381 + DPU ID).

 Here is an example includes two DPU: